JuliaPOMDP/POMCP.jl/README.md

 This implementation of the POMCP solver may be used to solve POMDPs defined according to the [POMDPs.jl](https://github.com/sisl/POMDPs.jl) interface.
 Note that this is an online solver, so the computation is carried out as the simulation is running (simulations take a long time, but `solve` takes no time).

-For a (mostly undocumented for now, but hopefully clear enough) usage example, see the [Sanity Checks](https://github.com/sisl/POMCP.jl/blob/master/notebooks/Sanity%20Checks.ipynb) notebook.
+For a (mostly undocumented for now, but hopefully clear enough) usage example, see the [Basic Usage](https://github.com/sisl/POMCP.jl/blob/master/notebooks/Basic%20Usage.ipynb) notebook.

 Behavior is controlled through two mechanisms: solver options and method specializations